IhorHorchakov/spring-mvc-observability/README.md

 Here is a full list of [auto-configured indicators](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints.health.auto-configured-health-indicators)

-To implement custom health indicator we have to implement `HealthIndicator` interface, see `com.example.health.RandomHealthIndicator`.
+To create a custom health indicator we have to implement `HealthIndicator` interface, see `com.example.health.RandomHealthIndicator`.

 Here is what `/health` endpoint returns in response when RandomHealthIndicator is created:
 ![](img/actuator-beans-endpoint-response.png)